 The spring-blooming iris comes in various colors, many perfect for Easter.
 The iris flower has many meanings when given as a gift, including faith, trust, hope, and wisdom.
 Different iris colors carry different meanings.
 Purple iris blooms, for instance, signify wisdom and royalty.
 White iris flowers carry a message of purity and innocence.

 In Greek mythology, Iris was often described as a divine messenger.
-In Christian legend, the iris flower is associated with the passion of the Christ, and thus linked to Lent and Easter.
+In Christian legend, the iris flower is associated with the passion of Christ and thus linked to Lent and Easter.

 With their shapely, upswept blossoms, cyclamen look like little hearts.
 This has led to their association with love and sincerity in many cultures.
 The cyclamen is also a long-lasting spring bloomer, making it a perfect flower for Easter giving.